elena19m/cloud-courses/website/docs/common/containers/_docker_networking.md

 ### Creating new networks

-The `docker create network` command creates a new network as follows:
+The `docker network create` command creates a new network as follows:

 ```console
 student@cc:~/lab-containers-part-2/python-container$ docker network create isolated-servers